 Jaaji - Lead Vocal and Songwriter

-PRONOUNCED: Yaah Ye
+PRONOUNCED: Yaah Yee

 Jaaji is an Inuit name derived from the English name George.
 Jaaji grew up in a humble little community called Quaqtaq in Northern Nunavik where he was raised by his Grandparents with the Traditional ways of the Inuit.
-Many of his influence in song writing depict life on the land.
+Many of his influence in songwriting depict life on the land.
 Jaaji spent his summers as a child with his biological father in Kahnawake, a reserve of the traditionally Iroquoian-speaking Mohawk nation on the south shore of the St. Lawrence River.
 He was raised in two different worlds and cultures.
 He is an advocate for language revitalization and preservation, passionate about including the Inuttitut language in his songs.